-- All students, resident and commuter, who own or use a motor vehicle on campus must register it with the Campus Police Office and obtain a valid parking decal that must be displayed on the vehicle.
-This must be completed at the time of registration.
+- All students, resident and commuter, who own or use a motor vehicle on campus must go to Campus Police to obtain a valid parking decal that must be displayed on the vehicle.

-- At the time of registration, it will be necessary for each student to have in his or her possession a valid driver's license, registration certificate, and license plate number.
+- When picking up your sticker, it will be necessary for each student to have in his or her possession a hard-copy of their online registration, a valid driver's license, registration certificate, and license plate number.
 The current fee for registration will be posted in the Campus Police Office (and they will let you know where you can park).

-- Unregistered vehicles may not use the College's parking facilities and will be towed at the owner's or user's expense.
+- Unregistered vehicles may not use the College's parking facilities and will be towed at the owner or user's expense.

 - There is a 24-hour escort service provided by the Campus Police Office for the College community.
 Please call 781-768-7111 for a campus escort.

-Shuttle schedules are posted in the Student Union lobby and are available in Campus Police.
+Shuttle schedules are posted in the Student Center lobby and are available in the Campus Police office.
 Shuttle service is provided to and from the Riverside MBTA station as well as the Natick Mall.
 Questions or concerns about the Shuttle Service can be directed to Campus Police.

-Each residential student is provided with an individual telephone number and voicemail.
+Each dorm room is provided with an individual telephone number and voicemail.
 Local area telephone service is provided to all residential students.
 Please bring your own telephone.
 Four-digit extensions can be used for on campus dialing.
-To reach an off-campus number, dial "9" first followed by the phone number.
+To reach an off campus number dial "9" first followed by the phone number.
 To call long distance, we encourage our students to purchase calling cards if their cell phones do not have service in the building.

 For more information, please email the Regis ITS Helpdesk or call 781-768-7177.